freieslabor/inkscape_marker_plugin/README.md

 There is an additional plugin called eggbot_hatch from the eggbot project (http://egg-bot.com) included.
-It can put lines into closed paths - that way you can laser solid black or striped objects.
+It can put lines into closed paths - that way you can mark "solid" or striped objects.